Zbignevgricevic/Eurostat-Public-Use-Files/README.md

 ## EU-LFS

 Individual EU-LFS public use files are stored [on the Eurostat website](https://ec.europa.eu/eurostat/web/microdata/labour-force-survey).
-Number of files is rather large.
+Combined size of all the files is rather large.
 Therefore rather large operative memory is needed in order to produce cumulative files containing all the countries.

 This repository stores R code for:

 * [Automatic download of the files]().
 * [Creating Cumulative versions of the files](https://github.com/Zbignevgricevic/Eurostat-Public-Use-Files/blob/master/EU%20LFS%20%20PUF%20Data%20Management.Rmd).